vivekchn24/Wordpress-Phlox-Home-Page-Demo/README.md

 ## **📁 Files Included :-**
 - Screenshot of final design

+## ⚙️ Environment
+- WordPress localhost using WAMPP
+- Tested on desktop browsers

 ## **📌 Note :-
 This project was developed locally using WAMPP for WordPress.
 Files are for reference and demonstration only.